codepath/android_guides/Configuring-a-Parse-Server.md

 ### Enabling Push Notifications

-**Note**: Experimental Support for push notifications is now available with the open source Parse server.
+**Note**: Support for push notifications is now available with the open source Parse server.
 However, unlike Parse's own service, **you cannot implement this type of code** on the actual client:

 ```java
 // Note: This does NOT work with Parse Server at this time